alexyz/sysmips/README.md

 ## Suggested Software

+[Linux kernel image](https://packages.debian.org/stable/kernel/) - search for linux-image-(version)-4kc-malta
-* [Linux 3.2.68 kernel image](https://packages.debian.org/stable/kernel/linux-image-3.2.0-4-4kc-malta) - extract using ar -x *.deb; tar -xf data.tar.xz
+ * extract using ar -x *.deb; tar -xf data.tar.xz
+ * it's only been developed with "vmlinux-3.2.0-4-4kc-malta" which is no longer available for download

 ## Screenshot